ZettaScaleLabs/zenoh-ros-examples/README.md

     ```

 * Run the subscriber
-  * Replace localhost with the IP that runs the bridge.
+  * Replace `localhost` with the IP that runs the bridge, or with `host.docker.internal` if you run the example in a Docker container and the bridge runs on the host.

   ```bash
   # DON'T source ROS environment in the terminal to avoid CycloneDDS library conflict